 So, what makes them different from one another?

 That’s what this post is for.

 We’ll get more in-depth about the differences between illustration and motion graphics.
 Let’s dive in!

 Illustrations explain an idea or tell a story or provide decoration by portraying and interpreting text with visuals.

 It can be done both manually with hand-dawing and digitally — which some software is involved in.

-In the world where everything turners digital, illustrations are created by both freehand and vector graphics.
+In a world where everything turners digital, illustrations are created by both freehand and vector graphics.
 In this matter, it is still created by hand directly on the computer.

-In Breadnbeyond studio, our illustrators mostly rely on Adobe Illustration to do their work.
+In Breadnbeyond studio, our illustrators mostly rely on Adobe Illustration to do their work in helping our clients’ video marketing campaigns.
 This software helps the illustrator to create very clean and scalable graphics.